Hubs-Foundation/blender-gltf-behavior-graph/docs/nodes-animation.md

 ---
 # Animation Nodes

-Not to be confused with the popular Animation Nodes addon for Blender, the **Animation Nodes** in **Behavior Graphs** are used to initialize and control all kinds of animation.
+The **Animation Nodes** in **Behavior Graphs** are used to initialize and control all kinds of animation.

+_Note_: They are not to be confused with the popular Animation Nodes addon for Blender
 ## Create AnimationAction

 ![Create AnimationAction](img/BG_Node_Create_AnimationAction.png)\